jackparsonss/jackparsonss/README.md

 - 🔭 Currently learning as much as I can about different technologies and code and am open to exploring many more
 - 👯 Looking to collaborate with others and contribute to Open Source Projects
 - 📚 Currently enrolled at the University of Alberta, studying Computer Science
-- 💥 My favourite activites include working out, watching netflix and finding random videos to watch on youtube
+- 💥 My hobbies include working out, photography, and UI/UX design

 ### <div align="center"> Connect with me!: </div>